SiroSala/Scikit-Learn-Cheat-Sheet/content/90days/Day3_Topic.md

 - **📈 Model Evaluation for Regression**: Mastered evaluation metrics including Mean Squared Error (MSE), Root Mean Squared Error (RMSE), Mean Absolute Error (MAE), and R-squared (R²).
 - **🛠️📈 Example Project: Housing Price Prediction**: Developed a comprehensive regression pipeline using multiple algorithms to predict housing prices and compared their performance.

-This structured approach ensures that you build a strong foundation in regression techniques, preparing you for more advanced machine learning topics in the upcoming days.
-Continue experimenting with the provided code examples, and don't hesitate to explore additional resources to deepen your understanding.

-**Happy Learning! 🎉**